^^ Back to top

 - surgical clips or staples – used to close wounds after an operation

 Some tattoo ink contains traces of metal, but most tattoos are safe in an MRI scanner.
-Tell the radiographer immediately if you feel any discomfort or heat to your tattoo.
+Tell the radiographer immediately if you feel any discomfort or heat in your tattoo during the scan.